 The conceptual brainchild of its founder and CEO, Dr. Bilal Siddiqui, Woot Tech has already managed to make its name felt all over the aviation world.
 Woot Tech teams’ combined efforts paid off, and within a few short months, the company was officially recognized and inducted by AUVSI.
 That is The Association For Unmanned Vehicle Systems International.
-As of now, the AUVSI is the world’s leading unmanned robotics and systems industry organization.
+Currently, the AUVSI is the world’s leading unmanned robotics and systems industry organization.
 They have inducted Woot Tech as their full-fledged member.
 Here, it is pertinent to note that Woot Tech is essentially the very first tech company to be admitted into such an august and elite club from the entire region.

 AUVSI represents corporations and organizations from over 60 countries.
 Its members are involved in government, industry, and academia.
-They are instrumental in guiding policies regarding drones and robotics worldwide to ensure they get their due place under the sun.
+They are instrumental in guiding policies regarding drones and robotics worldwide to ensure they get their place under the sun.

 Woot Tech has always been very passionate regarding the promotion as well as the overall progress of various kinds of unmanned vehicles.
-Moreover, the company considers innovation in cutting-edge autonomous vehicle systems and all related fields as its core business.
+Moreover, the company considers innovation in cutting-edge autonomous vehicle systems and all related fields its core business.
 This is why it is consistently trying to expand its network worldwide.
 Applying for AUVSI membership was but a natural move.